An unburdened Biden embraces more freewheeling public appearances as he advocates for Harris

 He’ll also appear in the coming days on the “A Bit of Optimism” podcast for a discussion on leadership with host Simon Sinek.

-Biden will certainly receive tough questions from the hosts of “The View,” whose political views range across the spectrum.
-Wednesday will mark Biden’s 10th appearance on the show, which is where he did his first interview after announcing his 2020 run.
+Biden received some tough questions on his relationship with Speaker Emeritus Nancy Pelosi and the Israel-Hamas conflict from the hosts of “The View,” whose political views range across the spectrum.
+Wednesday marked Biden’s 10th appearance on the show, which is where he did his first interview after announcing his 2020 run.

 “It’s an incredibly smart move of him to come on, and I’m surprised he didn’t earlier, particularly during his candidacy.
 ‘The View’ is the most-watched daytime show, reaches millions of households, and the audience skews female,” said a source familiar with the appearance.